wangyf9/CS270-Digital-Image-Processing/README.md

     - Show the frequency domain of the image
     - Use Radon Transform to find the rotation, $\theta$
     - Use the vertical projection to find the peak and then estimate $L$
-    - Apply Wiener filtering with the estimated parameters to restore the image, finding appropriate parameter for it.
+    - Apply Wiener filtering with the estimated parameters to restore the image, finding appropriate parameter for it
+- HW3
+  - Q1: CT reconstruction
+    - Ramp filter with a hamming window
+  - Q2: Thresholding
+    - Basic Global thresholding: split into two groups and calculate the new $\mu$ to get the updated $T$
+    - Region split and merge algorithm: padding first to get the square image so that it can directly use quadtree decomposition, and then we can use quadtree synthesis to merge regions that meet the conditions
+  - Q3: Super pixel
+    - Convert to lab color space, and then calculate the corresponding parameters given cluster numbers and `M` compactness coefficient
+    - Execute alike K-means algorithm to reassign points to different cluster centroids with a specific label